christian-posta/ceposta-devops-ose/docs/demo.md

 ---

 ## Deploy to OSE/dev

+    If you're interested in automating the deployment of your Fuse/Fabric8 projects to OpenShift, this is the build step you should dig into.

 To move our code further along in the pipeline, we need to actually deploy it and make sure it works not only with the code and configuration we've assigned but also within a real (and progressively more production like) environment. traditionally, to do this, you would have some kind of shared infrastructure where you deploy code to existing, shared